Younha: 2004–2005: Debut in Japan

 Younha found mainstream success with her second Japanese single, "Houkiboshi," which was included on the soundtrack of the anime series Bleach.
-The song debuted on the Oricon daily chart at #18 and peaked at #12, making Younha the second South Korean artist, after BoA, to break into the Oricon top 20.
+The song debuted on the Oricon daily chart at No. 18 and peaked at No. 12, making Younha the second South Korean artist, after BoA, to break into the Oricon top 20.
 Less than 2 months after the success of Houkiboshi, she released "Motto Futari de", to little fanfare, with minimal promotion, and Younha made no TV appearances to promote the single live.
-Her third single, "Touch / Yume no Tsuzuki", with a tie-in to the Touch live action movie adaptation, with Touch as the theme song, was significantly more successful, and brought her back into the Oricon Top 20, matching the success of "Houki Boshi".
-The single debuted at #15, and peaked at #11 on the Daily chart.
+Her third single, "Touch / Yume no Tsuzuki", with a tie-in to the Touch live action movie adaptation, with Touch as the theme song, was significantly more successful, and brought her back into the Oricon Top 20, matching the success of "Houkiboshi".
+The single debuted at No. 15, and peaked at No. 11 on the Daily chart.
 After releasing four singles, Younha released her first album entitled Go!
 Younha with moderate success.
-It reached the #10 spot on the Oricon daily charts, and #12 on the weekly charts.
+It reached the No. 10 spot on the Oricon daily charts, and No. 12 on the weekly charts.

 2006–2007: Later struggles and Korean debut

 However, Younha's next three singles, "My Lover", "Te wo Tsunaide" and "Ima ga Daisuki", despite various tie-ins such as Bleach GC: Tasogare Ni Mamieru Shinigami, Jyu Oh Sei (獣王星) and Jang Geum's Dream, failed to replicate the success from her earlier efforts, all ranking in the lower half of the Oricon Top 100.

 In the meantime, Younha enrolled in Hankuk University of Foreign Studies and began her debut in Korea, releasing a digital Korean single album titled "Audition".
 Many performances of this song were shown on Korean TV, and the single received much promotion, as a result, "Audition" charted well for over 3 months on all Korean charts.

 Despite the lackluster performance of her last 3 Japanese singles, Younha was chosen to sing an opening theme song for Kiba.
 The song "Hakanaku Tsuyoku" (儚く強く) was used as the second opening theme for the show.
-The single was released on January 17, 2007, and due to the nature of its tie-in, charted much higher than her last 3 releases, peaking at #36 - but also marked her last single with Epic Records.
+The single was released on January 17, 2007, and due to the nature of its tie-in, charted much higher than her last 3 releases, peaking at No. 36 - but also marked her last single with Epic Records.